Pre-race nerves can get the best of us.

 If the weather changes, then plan your gear accordingly.

-Do an activity that will keep you preoccupied.
-Why not do some knitting?
+Do an activity or hobby that will keep you preoccupied.
+Why not do some knitting, carving, or read a good novel?

 Think of the race as a running tour of the town you’ll be racing through.
 It’s your reward for all the hard work you’ve put in.